 Topher Grace plays Tom, a young man recently released from a forensic psychiatric facility for a crime committed in his teens.
 Under house arrest for the first 30 days of his release, Tom returns to the family mansion left to him by his recently deceased father.
 Alone and unable to leave the house, Tom begins hearing sounds and seeing horrific visions.
 He discovers secret passages in the walls.
 When visions of his imprisoned brother begins to appear, Tom must confront whether he is being haunted or succumbing to madness.

-Competent, Completely Familiar Scares
+Delirium a Competent, Completely Familiar Scares

 A Promising Story Let Down by Implausible Story Twists

 Adam Alleca’s screenplay does the best it can with its familiar material.
 Specifically, Delirium initially gives little information about Tom, wisely opting to drop clues as the story unfolds.
 And Tom’s psychotic breaks raise doubts about what you see and are told.
 For the first half of the movie, you question what is real and what is imaginary.
 Yet experienced horror fans will piece things together pretty quickly.
 As hard as the screenplay tries, Delirium doesn’t offer much in the way of innovation or fresh ideas.
 Occasionally, Alleca throws a curveball but these swerves often don’t feel right.

 Adam Alleca’s screenplay does the best it can with its familiar material.